Time of Roses

-Time of Roses (Ruusujen aika) is a 1969 Finnish science fiction film directed by Risto Jarva, about an innocent girl glamour model legend and a journalist trying to find out her true essence for a biography.
-The story is set in the year 2012.
+Time of Roses (Ruusujen aika) is a 1969 Finnish science fiction film directed by Risto Jarva, about a documentary filmmaker in 2012 trying to find the true essence of a glamor model, dead for forty years, for a TV film biography.
 The script was written by Peter von Bagh, Jarva, and Jaakko Pakkasvirta.
-The girl was played by Ritva Vepsä and the muckraking journalist (transparently based on Veikko Ennala) taking a foray into idealism by Arto Tuominen.
-The film premiered 2 July 1969.
+The model was played by Ritva Vepsä and the documentarian by Arto Tuominen.
+The film premiered on 2 July 1969 in Finland, while the US premiere of the film was in New York City on October 19, 1970.

 An American indie film distributor and classic film restoration company Deaf Crocodile Films has acquired the North American distribution rights to the film in June 2022.
+Deaf Crocodile Films announced that they will release a new 4K restoration of the film.